kirarpit/compiler-construction/README.txt

-                 CS554 Spike4 - LOBO-C TYPE PROPAGATION AND
+                 CS554 Spike5 - LOBO-C MIPS CODE GENERATION
-		 		CONSTANT FOLDING

   CONTACT INFORMATION

      Author:          Arpit Garg
      Email(s):        iarpitgarg@gmail.com, kiralobo@cs.unm.edu
-     Date:            Tue March 27 12:05:15 2018
+     Date:            Fri April 20 16:55:15 2018

   CONTENT DESCRIPTION

-    Spike4 is a standalone program -- written in C, C++, or Java -- that reads a legal LOBO-C block from a filename supplied on the command line, or from standard input, then prints, to standard output, a variety of information about the LOBO-C code.
-The output format for spike4 is called 'BOTLPIF', which stands for 'block-oriented type-labeled parenthesized infix form'.
-See spike4.txt in spikes folder in the root directory for a complete description.
+    Spike5 is a standalone program -- written in C++ -- that reads a legal LOBO-C block from a filename supplied on the command line, or from standard input, then prints, to standard output, MIPS assembly code.
+Spike5 will be tested using the 'tlc' testing framework which can be found under spike5 folder.
+See spike5.txt in spikes folder in the root directory for a complete description.

   SPECIFICATION ISSUES

-    The following discussion is with respect to the spike4.txt specification.
+    The following discussion is with respect to the spike5.txt specification.
 The following issues were noted during project development, presented along with the chosen resolutions:

-    - ISSUE #1: The program does have some memory leakages majorly because of not well defined ownership of the type objects.
-    - RESOLUTION: Should be resolved after flyweight design pattern is implemented before the next spike.
+    - ISSUE #1: The spec doesn't say much about comma operator type rules and usage.
+    - RESOLUTION: Comma operator, doesn't preserve the lvalue and is neither assignable according to the implementation.
+Check 'tests/t10.loboc' for more info.

   IMPLEMENTATION SPECIFICS

-    The enclosed spike4 is a fully-conforming implementation of the spike4.txt specification, passing all supplied tests.
+    The enclosed spike5 is a fully-conforming implementation of the spike5.txt specification, passing all supplied tests.

-    - SPECIFIC #1: Error recovery while parsing AST is being done in the same way as spike3 but no error recovery is performed if an error occurs during type propogation and constant folding, and the program exits with status 1
+    - SPECIFIC #1: In case any errors apart from runtime errors are encountered, the assembly code is not printed, instead Spike4 output with error messages are shown to help understand the errors.

   BUILD AND MAKE SPECIFICS

     How to build and test?
      - `make` 		- compiles and builds the source code
-     - `make test` 	- for automatically checking all the *.s4i test cases with their corresponding outputs in
-			  *.s4o files in 'tests' directory without the whitespace differences
      - `make realclean` - removes the object files and executables

     How to use?
-     - ./spike4 <filename> 	- reads the supplied file and returns output as standard output
+     - ./spike5 <filename> 	- reads the supplied file and returns output as standard output
-     - cat <filename> | ./spike4 - takes file contents as standard input
+     - cat <filename> | ./spike5 - takes file contents as standard input
 				  and returns output as standard output

   ACKNOWLEDGMENTS: